lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 **.green[Recommendations]**

 -   Bookmark all your tenant anotated queries.
--   Unit test each one of them, and make the test suite fail if any query is untested.
+-   Unit test each one of them.
+-   Make the test suite fail if any query is untested.

 --